Spin Inertia of Resident and Photoexcited Carriers in Singly-Charged Quantum Dots

 Importantly, the PRCs have different shapes for $n$- and $p$-doped samples.
 This situation changes with increasing temperature.
 Figure~\ref{fig:2} demonstrates the evolution of the PRC for the $p$-doped sample at low modulation frequency $f_m=2$\,kHz, in the temperature range $T=13-20$\,K, where it is changing from a M to a V shape.
 In comparison, the temperature dependence of the V-type PRC for the $n$-type sample does not show a shape change (not shown here).

 The full theory of SI is developed in the accompanying theoretical paper~\cite{TSI}.
 Here we briefly summarize the main results and apply the developed theory to the description of the experimental results.
 The FE signal, $FE(f_m)$, is determined by the absolute value of the spin polarization at modulation frequency $f_m$.
-The spin dynamics of carriers in QDs, as mentioned above, is dominated by the hyperfine interaction with the host lattice nuclei.
+The spin dynamics for both types of carriers at small magnetic fields ($<1$\,T) is dominated by the hyperfine interaction with the host lattice nuclei.
 The resident carrier spin in each QD precesses in the random Overhauser field, while the nuclear spins are subject to the Knight field created by the carrier and experience the quadrupolar interaction induced by the strain in QDs~\cite{UrbaszekNuclReview13}.
 As a result, the spin polarization of an ensemble obeys a linear, but non-Markovian equation of motion.
 In the model of Merkulov, Efros, and Rosen~\cite{merkulov02} two-thirds of the electron spin polarization is lost during time scale of spin precession in the random Overhauser field, $\omega_N^{-1}$.
 The rest of spin polarization is destroyed at longer times, such as the nuclear spin correlation time $\tau_c$ related, e.g., to the nuclear quadrupole interaction, or the spin relaxation time $\tau_s$ unrelated to the hyperfine interaction.

-The spin dynamics can be described by the Green's function $G(f)$ in the frequency domain.
+The spin dynamics can be described by the Green's function $G(f_m)$ in the frequency domain.
 Theoretical analysis of the SI measurement protocol~\cite{TSI} shows that the SI signal is proportional to:

 Here the factor $Q$ is the probability of trion spin flip during its lifetime.
 According to the optical selection rules, trion excitation and recombination preserve the total spin along the excitation axis $z$.
 Therefore $Q$ determines the efficiency of spin polarization in QDs~\cite{Colton2012}.
 Importantly, it is sensitive to the external magnetic field~\cite{Fras13}, which ultimately gives rise to the different shape of PRC for different carriers.
 One can show, that~\cite{TSI}: